 But why is it in the book, and in the book only to be dropped?

-Well, the book’s first spark was the Beckett quote, “Being is the greatest threat to form.”
+Well, the book’s first spark was the Beckett quote, “Being is constantly putting form in danger.”
 This statement can resonate in countless ways—philosophically, aesthetically, politically, socially– but for me it had a personal resonance.
 Much of my life has been marked by a formal mystery—who I was spilled beyond what I knew of my origins.
 It was the mystery of who my parents were and where I was from.
 Until I was 50, I did not know.
 The issue of inheritances has always preoccupied me, and as a writer, literary inheritances even more.
 In that “Beckett’s daughter” is a writer, I was fascinated by that dynamic, that is, an aesthetic developing in the presence of gaps and silences.
 In that this preoccupation was an important engine in the book’s early going, I was unwilling to erase or suppress it–to quote from my epigraph, it is part of the “context of the continuum it nourished.”

 What about the baseball game chatter between “Sam” and “Dick?”

 Beckett and Richard Seaver—during Beckett’s only trip to America, in the summer of 1964, to make Film starring Buster Keaton—went to a Mets game at Shea Stadium.
 Seaver tells the story in his memoir.
 Seaver worked at Grove Press, but had known Beckett since his days in Paris.
 The two of them sat through a doubleheader featuring the two worst teams in baseball, by far.
 And since Beckett is, soi-disant, a connoisseur of failure, Sam’s witnessing of such futility on the baseball field seemed too good a thing to pass up.
 And the nine innings—I cover each inning—helps orient the reader through the first nine sections of the book.